-Online learning for Everyday Skills in maths and English
+Online learning for everyday skills in maths and English

-The Open University brings a range of exciting new free OpenLearn online courses to anyone who wants to improve and refresh their everyday skills in maths and English.
+The Open University, in partnership with The Bedford College Group, Middlesbrough College and West Herts College, brings a range of exciting new free OpenLearn online courses to anyone who wants to improve and refresh their everyday skills in maths and English.

 These free OpenLearn courses are designed to allow learners to study alongside their busy work-life commitments and develop their maths and English skills at a pace that suits them.
-The topics are all relevant to work-life skills and learners will improve their communication and numeracy skills whilst learning how to apply them in everyday situations.
+The topics are all relevant to work-life skills, and learners will improve their communication and numeracy skills whilst learning how to apply them in everyday situations.

-The Everyday Skills maths and English online courses are available at two levels and learners can choose the level that suits their ability and aspirations.
-These courses are ideal for anyone looking to upskill for promotion, to support children with their homework or anyone continuing their studies onto a Functional Skills qualification for personal advancement or as part of an apprenticeship.
+The Everyday maths and English online courses are available at two levels and learners can choose the level that suits their ability and aspirations.
+These courses are ideal for anyone looking to upskill for promotion, support children with their homework or gain a Functional Skills qualification for personal advancement or as part of an apprenticeship.

-Start dates are flexible throughout the year and learners can study when they have time to spare or they can choose to learn more quickly - each Everyday Skills maths and English course can be completed in as little as 48 study hours.
+Start dates are flexible throughout the year and learners can study when they have time to spare or they can choose to learn more quickly - each Everyday maths and English course can be completed in as little as 48 study hours.